alepandini/DyNoPy/README.md

 This package will help you generate:
 1. Coevolution matrices from FASTA sequences
 2. Pairwise non-bonded interaction energies from MD trajectories
-3. Lists of residue pairs contributing to functional motions
+3. Pairwise residue contributions to functional motions
-4. Network representations of coevolved residues involved in functional dynamics
+4. Pairwise combined covevolution and dynamical score

 #### **Requirements**
 	- Python3.6, numpy 1.15, matplotlib